Mistralys/skyrim-notes/README.md

 - In Photoshop, go to Filters > 3D > Generate normal map
 - Choose "Cube" as view for a good preview

+### Specular layer

+In Photoshop, the firstmost layer is used as alpha channel for the texture's specular aspect (its glossyness).
+It can stay invisible, it just needs to be there.

 [USSEP]:https://www.nexusmods.com/skyrimspecialedition/mods/266